cbw-dev/jupyterbook-docs/_build/html/_sources/get-started/old-workshop.md

 You should be on this page if CBW already has a version of this workshop as a website, and you mainly wanted to reuse it (maybe with some edits).
 ```

+## WE NEED TO TEST THIS SINCE IT USES GHP PAGES

 ## Recreate the Workshop

 We will be creating a copy the existing workshop and workshop website by git forking the repository that hosts the existing workshop website.
 (This is explained more thoroughly as you actually create your website!)